Hadiah-Batool/Hadiah-Batool/README.md

 A Computer Science sophomore who treats learning like a main quest.
 My philosophy: **you must feel connected to the stuff you build.**

 I care less about how many things I've built and more about how deeply I understand them — the *why* behind every concept, the *how* beneath every abstraction.
-Whether it's low-level memory management in C++, POSIX shared memory across processes, or why a build breaks, I want to understand it from the inside out.
+Whether it's low-level memory management or front-end polish, I like knowing what’s happening under the hood.

 I also believe code and art aren't opposites.
 I bring the same attention to detail I'd put into a design into the systems I build.